 As a Malaysian-based portal, they should be aware of the national interest for a neutral foreign policy in relations with the superpowers.
 Why then are they echoing the narrative of the Western and Singapore media to create the perception the country is begging for fund?

-What purpose is there to support a local media which is merely to parrot foreign media i.e. interest and failed to highlight the Malaysian perspective i.e. national interest?
+What purpose is there to support a local media, which is merely to parrot foreign media i.e. interest and failed to highlight the Malaysian perspective i.e. national interest?

 American and Singapore media are united in promoting and defending their national interest irrespective of ideology and leaning.
+Why are we not?

 No comments: